Sunshine Grammar School and College

 Sunshine Grammar School is a British curriculum school located in Chittagong, Bangladesh.
 The school provides lessons in Edexcel and Cambridge International Examinations for IGCSE and A Levels.
+It is the first British curriculum school in Chittagong, founded by Safia Ghazi Rahman, one of the most inspiring women in Bangladesh for her success in running schools and supporting various charities.

 History

 Sunshine Grammar School was established in 1985.
-It was the first British Curriculum School in the port city of Chittagong, Bangladesh, offering IGCSE, Ordinary and Advanced Levels education under Britain's CIE and Pearsons Edexcel,UK.
+It was the first British Curriculum School in the port city of Chittagong, Bangladesh, offering IGCSE, Ordinary and Advanced Levels education under Britain's CIE and Pearsons Edexcel, UK.

 The first batch of Sunshiners appeared for exams in 1987.
 Sunshine was one of the first Schools in Bangladesh to be allocated an 'examination centre' status in the country by a British Education Board.

 Sunshine Grammar School is an international test centre for SAT examinations (Center Code # 74108).
 The school has also achieved recognition from Universities and Colleges Admissions Service (UCAS) as an international school and is closed centre for exams conducted by Admissions Testing Services (ATS) for entrance into undergraduate degrees in Cambridge and Oxford University.